laviniapaiella/laviniapaiella.github.io/_pages/about.md

 **Markdown generator**

+Welcome!
+I am a second year PhD student in the Astrophysics and Cosmology group at Gran Sasso Science Institute.
+I am currently working under the supervision of Prof. Manuel Arca Sedda and Prof. Gor Oganesyan on a PhD project investigating the connection between first stars and gamma ray bursts.
+If you want to know more please check my website, get in touch with me and stay tuned!

 I have also created [a set of Jupyter notebooks](https://github.com/academicpages/academicpages.github.io/tree/master/markdown_generator
 ) that converts a CSV containing structured data about talks or presentations into individual markdown files that will be properly formatted for the academicpages template.
 The sample CSVs in that directory are the ones I used to create my own personal website at stuartgeiger.com.
 My usual workflow is that I keep a spreadsheet of my publications and talks, then run the code in these notebooks to generate the markdown files, then commit and push them to the GitHub repository.